-The Galaxy S8 comes equip with the Qualcomm Snapdragon 835 processor or Samsung’s own Exynos 8895 chipset.
+The Galaxy S8 comes equipped with the Qualcomm Snapdragon 835 processor or Samsung’s own Exynos 8895 chipset.
 The phone has 4GB of RAM, 64GB of internal storage, a SIM tray with a microSD card slot which is expandable up to 256GB of memory.

 The dimensions of the display screen are 1440 x 2960 pixels and the phone has a 3000mAh non-removable battery.

 Samsung Galaxy S8 Camera:

 The Galaxy S8 does not have a dual camera setup, and it has retained the same 12MP, f/1.7 aperture primary camera as its predecessor the Galaxy S7.
 Even though the camera is the same the quality of the images on the Galaxy S8 is better as a result of the software.

 When taking a photo with the Galaxy S8 every time you press the shutter button the phone will take three photos.
 Two of these photos are used to reduce noise and eliminate blur which makes the end result look better.
 The Galaxy S8 also has an extremely fast dual-pixel autofocus along with image stabilization.

 The auto-HDR does a great job of getting the right exposures for the contrast of highlights and shadows.
 This camera takes amazing photos whether you’re taking photos in a well-lit setting or in a darker setting you will not be disappointed.